020 7550 6166

 Get detailed consultation from our expert Legal Professionals to assist you in preparing your Spouse visa application to ensure that you don’t miss out on any evidence that could help your application’s success.

-An English language test is required by all applicants applying under Spouse visa 5-year route, unless exempt.
+An English language test is required by all applicants applying under the Spouse visa 5-year route, unless exempt.

 For entry clearance/leave to enter as a spouse or civil partner, the required Level is CEFR (Common European Framework of Reference for Language) level A1.